chef/chef-web-docs/content/unified_mode.md

   # the downloading of this file acts as a guard for all the later
   # resources -- but if the download is successful while the later
-  # resources fail for some transient issue, will will not redownload on
+  # resources fail for some transient issue, will won't redownload on
   # the next run -- we lose our edge trigger.
   #
   remote_file "/tmp/redis-#{version}.tar.gz" do